peake100/examples-styler-ex/README.md

     <a href="https://hexdocs.pm/examples_styler/readme.html"><img src="https://img.shields.io/badge/docs-hexdocs.pm-blue" alt="Documentation"></a>
 </p>

-`Mix.Tasks.Format.Examples` is a `Mix.Tasks.Format` plugin to bring the same styling rules to your docs!
+`ExamplesStyler` is a `Mix.Tasks.Format` plugin to bring the same styling rules to your docs!

 ## Usage